Exploring safe moderation of online suicide and self-harm content

 During our project we analysed data collected for the DELVE study.
 DELVE collected information from a group of individuals who accessed and created self-harm and/or suicide content.
 Our analysis focused on their experiences of moderation, including their experiences of having content blocked and fulfilling moderator roles within online groups and communities.

-What we found
+What we found and what this means

 The individuals who took part in the study reported that: